Prompting Strategies

 When using

-codebase_consultant, pass the conversation_id from a previous response to maintain context.
+chat, pass the conversation_id from a previous response to maintain context.
 This lets you drill deeper without re-explaining:Combine search and chat

 Combine search and chat

-Choose the right search mode
+Choose the right search tool

-Choose the right search mode
+Choose the right search tool

-codebase_search supports different modes:| Mode | When to use | Speed |
+| Tool | When to use | Speed |

 |---|---|---|